Executive summary—The Long Term Vision and Plan Annual Report 2017 to 2018

 The year ahead

-With the approval of the authorities for the Centre Block rehabilitation, the LTVP will also be updated to shift focus in the Precinct from a building-by-building approach, which has been essential to getting to the Centre Block, to a campus approach that will better support the operations of Parliament, as well as the Prime Minister’s and Privy Council Offices and ensure that all buildings in the precinct are preserved and maintained for another 150 years.
+Achieving this significant milestone will be momentous as it will allow the Centre Block's full rehabilitation to finally begin.
+The rehabilitation of the Centre Block – Canada's symbolic heart – has been a core objective of the LTVP since its conception.
+As PPB prepares to begin substantive work on this project, the LTVP is being concurrently updated to shift focus in the Precinct from a building-by-building approach to a campus approach.
+While the building-by-building approach was appropriate to prepare sufficient interim accommodation to vacate the Centre Block, this new campus approach will now enable better support to the operations of Parliament, as well as the Prime Minister's and Privy Council Offices, and ensure that all buildings in the Precinct are preserved and maintained for generations to come.

 - Date modified: